mrecos/R_keras_Unet/README.md

   * somehow write out coords form batch and then join to error metric of that batch.
   * did this with a custom callback, but only records training dice coef because validation is only at end of epoch
   * create second validation iterator to get coords of validation after model fit
-    * keep first val iterator coords just to visualize randomness; could set to not log coords later.
-    * post-model-fit validation loop or mapping moved into own script.
-Still need to proof chip coords code
+    * post-model-fit validation loop for mapping moved into own script.
     * Then work on train/val all-possible coords lists to use instead...
+    * Need to figure out mapping pixel coords to geographic coords

 * image normalization to dataset mean/variance (in config)